Teksta versija

 [18 June 2009; 21 October 2010; 8 July 2011]

-(2) Property to be transferred shall be evaluated and the notional price thereof shall be set in accordance with the provisions of this Law.
+(2) Property to be transferred shall be appraised and the notional price thereof shall be set in accordance with the provisions of this Law.
 Set-off shall be performed in the amount of the notional price of the property to be transferred.

 (3) A condition for the transfer of movable property into the ownership of a supplier and set-off shall be included in the tender rules.